Karl G. Karsten: The Theory of Quadrature in Economics, 1924/26

-The quadrature method therefore applies cumulation to obtain a series representing the integral function, and differencing to obtain a series of data representing the derivative.

 Karsten suggested in this theory, that "the aim of correlation analysis should ultimately be the recovery of causal connections."
 The next year Jan Tinbergen confirmed this claim of Karsten in an ongoing discussion.

 Boumans (2004) recalls, that "Karsten ... had touched 'not without merit' on the problem of causal relations, had shown the existence of cumulative relations between the three Harvard barometer indices, which he interpreted as causal relationships.
 In the first place, he found, using correlation analysis, that the cumulative values of the Harvard B-index parallel those of the Harvard A- index, with a lag of 3 ...
 Second, he found the empirical relationship that the C-index was a cumulative of bot the A and B indices ...
 Thus according to Karsten (1926:417), the B-index was the 'generating force' of the three; the other two indices depended upon, and were derived from, changes in the business index."